BYRD Business Building, Room 342

+Academic integrity is the foundation of professional credibility.
 All students are required to review the Department's Academic Integrity Policy.
-By participating in any assignments, discussion boards, or course materials, you acknowledge and agree to follow this policy throughout the course.
+By participating in any assignments, simulations, or course materials, you certify that you have read, understood, and agree to uphold these standards.
+The burden of proof for the originality of all work rests solely with the student.

 If you have a disability (learning, mental, physical) that affects your ability to participate effectively and have access to any program or service at Amarillo College please contact Disability Services at (806) 345-5639 .
 Our offices are located in the Student Service Center office 112.
 More information may be found at www.actx.edu/disability.